theQRL/documentation/docs/Use/Tools/multisig/multisig.md

   - The **Only** way to spend funds deposited to a multisig address is by reaching the set vote threshold through a spend proposal
 - A multisig address cannot be a signatory to an additional multisig address (nested multisig addresses) as there is no private key associated to a multisig address
 - Each signatory must use OTS keys for initiating a spend proposal as well as any votes on the proposal.
-- Votes may be changed up until the threshold has been reached with Approval votes or the block experation is reached.
-Once this threshold is met the funds are transfered.
+- Votes may be changed up until the threshold has been reached with Approval votes or the block expiration is reached.
+Once this threshold is met the funds are transferred.

 ## Definitions